majidamunir/AI-Powered-Learning-Hub/README.md

 ## License

-The Laravel framework is open-sourced software licensed under the MIT license.
+The Django framework is open-sourced software licensed under the https://opensource.org/license/MIT.

 Thank you for using AI Powered Learning Hub!
 We hope you have a great experience.